Shancong-Mou/Additive-Tensor-Decomposition-Considering-Structural-Data-Information/README.md

 # Additive-Tensor-Decomposition-Considering-Structural-Data-Information
 These are supplementary materials for the paper 'Additive Tensor Decomposition Considering Structural Data Information'.
 It includes three videos for better illustration of the simulation/case study results.
+The codes for simulations studies can be found in Exp1 and Exp2 folder.
+You can run main.m files in each folder to reproduice the results.
 ## 4. Simulation studies for performance evaluation
 ### 4.1	Simulation study for Example 1
 The data for monitoring the crack growing process include <img src="https://latex.codecogs.com/gif.latex?I_1=30 " /> consecutive measurement images of size 40×40.
 These images form a tensor M in R^(30×40×40).
 We simulate M by summing up two tensors <img src="https://latex.codecogs.com/gif.latex?X_1 " />